learn-co-curriculum/dsc-grouping-data-with-sql/README.md

 ## Combining the where and having clause
-We can also use jthe where and having clause in conjunction with each other for more complex rules.
+We can also use the where and having clause in conjunction with each other for more complex rules.
 For example, let's say we want a list of customers who have made at least 3 purchases of over 50K each.